skshultis/hogwarts_rails/readme.md

 > Making sure your HTML and CSS validate is still important!
 If you copy an paste a `.erb` file it won't validate, however -- so copy and paste the resulting HTML as it shows up in your web browser.

-## Then
+## Bonus

-- Add functionality so students can enroll at Hogwarts (creating a new student).
-- Implement a "Sorting Hat" method to randomly assign new students to one of Hogwarts' four houses.
+Add functionality so students can enroll at Hogwarts (creating a new student).
+Include a "Sorting Hat" method to randomly assign new students to one of Hogwarts' four houses.
 (Where do you think this logic should go?)